ShanukaLakshan/ShanukaLakshan/README.md

 - 👋 Hi, I’m @ShanukaLakshan .I like software develpment.
 - I'm interested in Artificial Inteligance, Machine Learning, and Data analysis, Web Development, Android Development and IOS Development.
   <br />

+## 🚀 Ongoing Projects

+### PeoTV App - An Android app running on SLT PeoTV smart TV boxes (STB) assume to improving user viewing experience.

+### MORA UXplore - A Website created for MORA UXplore 2023 event

+### Mercon 2023 - A Website created for MERCON 2023 Research Conference

+### EXMO Mobile App - An Android app develop related to the EXMO 2023 Re-energize Sri Lanka program of the University of Moratuwa.

 ### 👨‍💻 Programming Languages and Tools